stonepros/stone/doc/man/8/stone-bluestore-tool.rst

 Availability
 ============

-**ceph-bluestore-tool** is part of Ceph, a massively scalable, open-source, distributed storage system.
-Please refer to the Ceph documentation at http://ceph.com/docs for more information.
+**stone-bluestore-tool** is part of Stone, a massively scalable, open-source, distributed storage system.
+Please refer to the Stone documentation at http://stone.com/docs for more information.

 See also
 ========

-:doc:`ceph-osd <ceph-osd>`\(8)
+:doc:`stone-osd <stone-osd>`\(8)